Principal $p-$frequency estimates on non-compact manifolds with negative Ricci curvature: Introduction

 \end{itemize} \end{remark} To better understand the geometric behavior of the model eigenvalue $\bar{\lambda}_{D,K,n}$, we examine its asymptotic expansions in the two extremal regimes: very small diameters and very large diameters. \begin{theorem} Let $\bar\lambda_{D,K,n}$ be defined as in Definition \ref{def:barlambda}, then

 where $O(1)$ denotes a quantity bounded independent of $D.$ \end{theorem} The first formula shows that for tiny domains the curvature lower bound $K$ becomes negligible; the eigenvalue behaves exactly as in the zero curvature case, i.e. like the first Dirichlet eigenvalue of the $p-$Laplacian.
 The correction $O(\frac{1}{D^{p-1}})$ captures the slight influence of the curvature term in the model equation.
 As $D\to\infty$, the eigenvalue decays exponentially.
 This reflects how negative curvature lets the eigenfunction extend with minimal slope, sharply lowering the energy.
-Furthermore, if $p=2,$ then the exact formula of $\lambda_{D,K,n}$ could be achieved according to \eqref{eq:relation}. \\~ A classical approach for estimating the first Dirichlet eigenvalue (in the linear case $p=2$) is the gradient estimate for eigenfunctions introduced by Li--Yau \cite{li1980estimates}.
-This method can be generalized to the case $p>1$.
-For further studies on eigenvalue problems of the $p-$Laplace operator we refer to \cite{JIN2025110603} \cite{kawai2003first}\cite{matei2000first}\cite{miao2025first}\cite{naber2014sharp}\cite{valtorta2012sharp}\cite{zhang2007lower}.
+Furthermore, if $p=2,$ then the exact formula of $\lambda_{D,K,n}$ could be achieved according to \eqref{eq:relation}.
+Combining the two Theorems above, we derive that \begin{corollary} Let $(M,g)$ be a complete noncompact $n$-manifold with $\mathrm{Ric}\ge (n-1)K$, $K<0$.
+Let $\Omega\subset M$ be a bounded smooth domain of diameter $D=\operatorname{diam}(\Omega)$. \begin{itemize} \item For any fixed $D_0>0$, there exists a constant $C_1=C_1(p,n,K,D_0)>0$ such that